pactus-project/PIPs/PIPs/pip-23.md

 The proposed method for signing and verifying messages shall follow the following steps:

-1. **Sign Message:**
+1. **SignMessageWithPrivateKey**
-   - Input: Message as string, Private key associated with Pactus account
+   - Input: Message as string, Private key associated with Pactus account as hex.
-   - Output: Signature as bytes
+   - Output: Signature as hex
    - Procedure: Use the private key to generate a cryptographic signature for the input message.

-2. **Verify Signature:**
+2. **VerifyMessage**
-   - Input: Message as string, Signature as bytes, Public key associated with Pactus account
+   - Input: Message as string, Signature as hex, Public key associated with Pactus account
    - Output: Boolean indicating the validity of the signature
    - Procedure: Use the public key to verify the authenticity of the signature for the input message.

+3. **SignMessage**
+   - Input: Message as string, Password for wallet (optional), Public key associated with Pactus account
+   - Output: Signature as hex
+   - Procedure: Use the private key specific account address in wallet to generate a cryptographic signature for the input message.

 ## Example